-A seminar comprises presentations detailing updates of current research or research outcomes from grape and wine research activities.
+Seminars are made up of presentations on Wine Australia-funded grape and wine research activities.
 Each seminar is tailored to meet the interests of the region, with presentations being selected by the local regional association.
 Content is delivered by researchers from a range of organisations.
 Participants can access seminar presentations after each event (password-protected).

 The AWRI and its partner organisations provide their services to the regions free of charge.
 Roadshows are delivered in collaboration with regional associations and the associations may charge a small attendance fee to cover venue and catering expenses.

 Previous workshops include: